snimu/blog/contents/hnet-thoughts/article.md

 In the down-projection, I find it inefficient to just throw away a part of the activation vectors.
 While yes, the model can make use of the full dimensionality in intermediate layers, and concentrate all that information at the part that isn't discarded, it's still lost model capacity (or rather, data-transport capacity, which is also important).

-To make up for that, we'll borrow a trick from modded-nanogpt (LINK): adding the input embeddings to the residual at every layer.
+To make up for that, we'll borrow a trick from [modded-nanogpt](https://github.com/KellerJordan/modded-nanogpt): adding the input embeddings to the residual at every layer.
 They perform `x = x_lambda * x + x0_lambda * x0`, where the two lambdas are learned scalars, `x` is the residual at the input to the current layer, and `x0` are the original token embeddings.

 We can do the same with the discarded part of our vector!